rajashekar/arcade-game/README.md

 # Arcade Game Project
-This Project is done as part of Udacity Front end Web developer course.
 The purpose of the project is to understand the concepts of  object-oriented programming in Javascript.

 ## Table of Contents